sayakpaul/portfolio/_pages/about.md

 title: About Me
 permalink: /about/
 ---
 I am generally interested in the area of representation learning.
 More specifically, I am interested in the following areas: semi-supervision, self-supervision, and model robustness.
-I work at Hugging Face as a Developer Advocate Engineer focusing on democratizing understandable Machine Learning (ML) tooling.
+I work at [Hugging Face](https://huggingface.co) as a Developer Advocate Engineer focusing on democratizing Machine Learning (ML) tooling.
 For more details on my work experience, check out my [LinkedIn profile](https://www.linkedin.com/in/sayak-paul/).

  I enjoy implementing research ideas, sometimes incorporating them in practical applications, and communicating my implementation details through [articles](https://sayak.dev/authoring/).
 I advocate for highly readable and self-contained code.
 I primarily use Python for programming.
 I am proficient in TensorFlow and a beginner in PyTorch.